 You climb ladders and scaffolding.

-You wear a hi-vis vest, hard hat and boots.
+You wear a hi-vis vest, hard hat and safety boots.

 You work long hours including weekends and on call duty.